China launches crewed mission to complete space station construction

 The Tianhe core module was launched in April 2021, and the Wentian lab module is set to be launched in July and Mengtian in October.

 The Shenzhou-14 crew will also witness, during their stay in orbit, the Tianzhou-5 cargo craft and Shenzhou-15 crewed spaceship dock with the core module.
-Then, they will live and work together with the Shenzhou-15 crew for multiple days before returning to Earth in December.
+Then, they will live and work together with the Shenzhou-15 crew for multiple days before returning to Earth.

-The crewed spaceship Shenzhou-14, atop a Long March-2F carrier rocket, is launched from the Jiuquan Satellite Launch Center in northwest China, June 5, 2022.
-About 577 seconds after the launch, Shenzhou-14 separated from the rocket and entered its designated orbit.
-The crew members are in good shape and the launch is a complete success.
-(Xinhua/Li Gang)

-The crewed spaceship Shenzhou-14, atop a Long March-2F carrier rocket, is launched from the Jiuquan Satellite Launch Center in northwest China, June 5, 2022.
-About 577 seconds after the launch, Shenzhou-14 separated from the rocket and entered its designated orbit.
-The crew members are in good shape and the launch is a complete success.
-(Xinhua/Cai Yang)

 The crewed spaceship Shenzhou-14, atop a Long March-2F carrier rocket, is launched from the Jiuquan Satellite Launch Center in northwest China, June 5, 2022.
 (Xinhua/Lian Zhen)